 2000 – Teacher education programs are separated from the College of Arts & Sciences to establish a College of Education.
 Restructuring creates this college with the College of Health Arts, Graduate & Professional Studies, College of Nursing & Allied Health, and College of Undergraduate Programs.

 2000 – A physical campus and programs were added in Albuquerque, New Mexico for a newly created Physician Assistant program, and 40 acres were purchased in Joliet on Ridge Road for possible future expansion.
 Graduate nursing education program begins for advanced practice nurses with tracks as clinical nurse specialist or nurse practitioner.

 2000 – Women’s golf and women’s track & field programs started.

 2002 – Dr. Michael J. Vinciguerra was named the university’s eighth president.

-2003 – The historic Motherhouse building was acquired from the Sisters of St. Francis of Mary Immaculate.
+2003 – The historic Motherhouse building and adjacent land was acquired by the university from the Sisters of St. Francis of Mary Immaculate.

 2003 – A new mission statement was adopted by the Board of Trustees.